istio/istio.io/content/en/docs/tasks/observability/logs/telemetry-api/index.md

 1. Filter access log with CEL expression

-The following configuration will only display access log when response code is greater or equal to 500:
+The following configuration displays access log only when response code is greater or equal to 500:

 {{< text bash >}}
 $ cat <<EOF | kubectl apply -n default -f -